Dynapt-Inc/blog-template/README.md

 This template is a **consumer of the @caleblawson/blog-shell package** that powers multiple user blogs:

 - **Shared Codebase**: All users share the same blog shell package, ensuring consistency and easy updates
-- **Per-User Branding**: Each user gets their own `brand.config.ts` file with custom colors, logos, and content
+- **Per-User Branding**: Each user gets their own `brand-config.ts` file with custom colors, logos, and content
 - **Database Isolation**: Posts are stored in a shared Azure Cosmos DB with tenant-based isolation
 - **Automatic Updates**: When the package is updated, all user blogs automatically get the new features
 - **Environment Configuration**: Runtime customization through environment variables